 Big data has been so far used only by enterprises to improve the way they do business but we are witnessing a trend where small businesses to are starting to harness the power of data.
 Easy to use analytics applications are on the rise now, this would make big data contextualization easier.
 It is important for every business to have a big data strategy, which will give them a clear competitive edge.
 Data that is just big but gives no competitive advantage is of little use, the data has to offer clear actionable insights in order to be effective.

 One must also be very careful with data, we have already seen some controversies surrounding it.
 Many restrictions are being imposed on how and what kind of data can be collected.
 These will only increase in the future, businesses will have to find a way to work with these restrictions.

-5G networks are expected to launch across the world in 2020 and will open avenues like never before.
-It is poised to offer average downloads speeds of about 1 Gbps.
 With such high download speeds, it will radically change the way we interact on the internet.
 Interactions will be more instantaneous than ever, this will greatly benefit small businesses as they will be able to communicate and get things done much faster.

 5G is also the technology that will support the video-hungry audiences of tomorrow.
 It will also allow new technologies like virtual reality and the Internet of things to take off.
 This would mark the beginning of a super fast and highly connected world.

-If you want to find out more about what we do, check out www.freshcaller.com.
+If you want to find out more about what we do, check out our our website.

 Thank you for subscribing!
-Please check your e-mail to confirm.

 OOPS! something went wrong try after sometime